Agent Security

 43.7% of LLM iteration chains introduce more vulnerabilities than baseline.
 Adding SAST scanners makes it worse.
 SCAFFOLD-CEGIS cuts degradation to 2.1%.

-Your Agent Sandbox Is a Suggestion
+Agent Sandbox Security Is a Suggestion: Three Failure Levels

 An attacker opened a GitHub issue and shipped malware in Cline's next release.
 Agent sandboxes fail at three levels.
 Here is what actually works.